GSA/touchpoints/docs/DEPLOYMENT.md

 Deploying Touchpoints requires pushing a local version of Touchpoints code (the repo) to an instance in Cloud Foundry using the `cf push` command.

-`cf push` referencs a local `manifest.yml` that declares one or more applications.
+`cf push` references a local `manifest.yml` that declares one or more applications.
 Thus, having a "properly configured" manifest.yml file is a prerequisite/dependency/requirement.

 To deploy a specific instance `cf push touchpoints-staging` or `cf push touchpoints`, respectively.